blockchyp/developer-docs/docs/rest-api/terminal/index.rst

 --------------

-All API requests against terminals require the standard BlockChyp authentication credentials (API Key, Bearer Token, Signing Key).
+All API requests against terminals require the standard BlockChyp authentication credentials (API Key, Bearer Token, and Signing Key).

 In Gateway API transactions, these values are passed in the HTTP headers.
 In Terminal API transactions, they're passed in the body of the request.
+The terminal will then use them to assemble headers for its own communication with the gateway.

 Transient Credentials
 *********************